Background pattern

 3. How Qdenga is administered

-Qdenga is administered by a doctor or nurse as a subcutaneous injection in the upper arm.
-It should not be injected into a blood vessel.
+Qdenga is administered by a doctor or nurse as an injection under the skin (subcutaneous injection) in the upper arm.
+It must not be injected into a blood vessel.

 You or your child will receive 2 injections.